Thursday, 30 December 2021

 Source, Author.

 So what lessons do we learn from this survey?
-Let us start our analysis from the last question, “Which of the options do you think is likely going to be Nigeria’s Challenge in digital economy?”
+Let us start our analysis with the last question, “Which of the options do you think is likely going to be Nigeria’s Challenge in the digital economy?”
 While all the options mentioned above staged a serious challenge to Nigeria’s digital economy, the challenge of cyber security can never be overemphasized.

 According to CBN Governor, Mr. Godwin Emefiele, Bank customers lose 42.7 billion to social engineering in the last four months of 2021.
-Data from the Nigerian Inter Bank Settlement System (NIBSS) demonstrated that social engineering remains the best deception trick fraudsters deploy successfully to lure their victims.
+Data from the Nigerian Inter-Bank Settlement System (NIBSS) demonstrated that social engineering remains the best deception trick fraudsters deploy successfully to lure their victims.

 Another report by YallAfrica 2021, Nigeria has lost N5.5 Trillion to cybercrime in the last decade.